xsolla/xsolla-launcher-build/README.md

 * In **UIStyle.json** and located in the **img** folder for v1.6.38.365 and earlier.
 To change the icon, please replace the current image with the new one saving the same name.
 * In Publisher Account > Launcher settings for v2.0.0 and later.

+>**Note:** the icon of the installation file must have .ico extension.
+Convert your icon image to ICO format, if needed.

 <details><summary>Assets Specs</summary>

 ##### Authorization window